 SIfA astronomers obtain observational data from major facilities in Australia, overseas, and in space.
-We also operate our own radio telescope, the Square Kilometre Array Molonglo Prototype (SKAMP), while the Sydney University Stellar Interferometer (SUSI) is the major element in our broad program of high-resolution optical imaging.
+We also operate our own radio telescope, the Square Kilometre Array Molonglo Prototype (SKAMP).
 We also frequently receive observing time on the national facilities in Australia – the Anglo-Australian Telescope (AAT – optical) and the Australia Telescope National Facility (ATNF – radio).
 In 2017, Australia joined ESO as a partner and, since that time, SIfA has been a major recipient of observing time with the Very Large Telescope.

 SIfA operates the Sydney Astrophotonic Instrumentation Labs (SAIL) that develops new technologies for astronomy and industry and builds instruments for Australian and international telescopes.
 SIfA also forms part of the Australian Astronomical Optics (AAO), partnered with the Macquarie University and the Australian National University.

 SIfA is one of six institutions that makes up the ARC Centre of Excellence for All-Sky Astrophysics in 3D (ASTRO-3D).

 What do we do?